bartificer/programming-by-stealth/docs/pbs63.md

 The challenge set at the end of the previous instalment was to improve upon the alter-generator form we’ve been working on over the past few instalments.
 You could use your solution to the previous challenge as your starting point, or you could use my sample solution instead.

 The first part of the challenge was to transform the form into a properly marked up Bootstrap form complete with all the appropriate ARIA attributes to make the form accessible.
-There was very little to do here, and it was all simple by-the-book markup, so I don’t think theres any need to dwell on it.
+There was very little to do here, and it was all simple by-the-book markup, so I don’t think there's any need to dwell on it.
 This is the form I ended up with at this point in the challenge:

 ```XHTML
 <fieldset class="col form" role="form" aria-labelledby="create_fm_desc">